prathit12/Airline-Management-System/README.md

 This repository contains the original Travel Booking System alongside a Spring Boot application located in `spring-boot-app`.

-The Spring Boot application reuses the existing DAO and DTO packages to expose REST services modeled after the legacy client and server.
+The Spring Boot module reuses the existing DAO and DTO packages to expose REST services modeled after the legacy client/server architecture.

 ## Flight endpoints